Rhodesian Ridgeback vs Redbone Coonhound: Complete Comparison (2026)

 Health and Lifespan Comparison

 Rhodesian Ridgeback has a typical lifespan of 10-12 years, while Redbone Coonhound lives approximately 12-15 years.
 Health profiles differ significantly between these dogs.
-Rhodesian Ridgeback is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Redbone Coonhound faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Rhodesian Ridgeback is predisposed to joint-related conditions and other breed-specific health issues, with associated veterinary costs for monitoring and treatment.
+Redbone Coonhound faces its own health challenges including hip and joint concerns along with other health conditions common in this breed.
+Both breeds have about the same number of documented health predispositions, though the specifics and management differ.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health